 Dunga has now released his 23-man squad for the World Cup in South Africa, and scrutiny is being cast on his choices.
 Pragmatic football is fine and well if it results in a trophy being lifted at the end of the tournament, and there is no doubt that his roster contains numerous champions.
-Arguments exist for labeling Julio Cesar as the best goalkeeper in the world, while Brazil have the two best right-backs on the planet in Maicon and Daniel Alves.
+Arguments exist for labelling Julio Cesar as the best goalkeeper in the world, while Brazil have the two best right-backs on the planet in Maicon and Daniel Alves.

 Lucio, Juan and Thiago Silva are all fine defenders, but it is looking further up the pitch where question marks begin to appear.
 Luis Fabiano will lead the line in South Africa ahead of Kaka, who has been well below his best for Real Madrid this year, Robinho, who has been playing at little more than a schoolboy level in the Campeonato Paulista since signing on loan for Santos, and Benfica's Ramires.